nicholasmcconnell/googlebooksearch/README.md

 # Google Book Search
-Search, save, and delete application utilizing the google books API.
+A MERN stack application utilizing the Google Books API where users can search, save, and delete books from a reading list.

 ## Table of contents
 * [General info](#general-info)